-The Foundation principally supports Washington, DC based projects and initiatives in the areas of education, health and human services with measurable and tangible objectives.
-Funding will only be provided to entities organized and operated exclusively for charitable or educational purposes, which have qualified under Section 501(c)(3) of the Internal Revenue Code.
+The Foundation principally supports projects and initiatives located in the greater Washington, D.C. region (DC/MD/VA) by funding human services, health care initiatives and furthering the cause of education with measurable and tangible objectives.
+Grants will only be provided to entities organized and operated exclusively for charitable or educational purposes, which have qualified under Section 501(c)(3) of the Internal Revenue Code.

-The Foundation does not support basic research, scholarships, endowment funds, publications, films, construction, acquisition of buildings, special events/fund raising, sectarian religious activities, political lobbying, or legislative activities.
+The Foundation does not support basic research, scholarships, publications, films, construction, acquisition of buildings, special events, fund raising, sectarian religious activities, political lobbying or legislative activities.
 We also tend not to support capital improvement and challenge grant requests.

 Submission of Applications

-All application packages must be sent in hard copy to the P.O.
+All applications must be sent in hard copy (on the application form provided on our website) to the P.O.
 Box address listed on the application/website.
-No email or electronic submissions will be accepted.
-All applicants will receive an “acknowledgment” email upon receipt of their application.
+No hand-delivered or electronic submissions will be accepted.

 The Review Process

-- The first step in the grant request process is for interested organizations to submit a fully completed Grant Application with required supplemental information.
+- The first step in the grant request process is to submit a fully-completed Grant Application with required supplemental information.

-- Applications are reviewed in June to determine if they fall within the Foundation’s mission, guidelines, priorities and current financial resources.
+- Applications are reviewed to determine if they fall within the Foundation’s mission, guidelines, priorities and current financial resources.

-- If your organization is approved for a grant, you will be required to sign a Grant Agreement specifying reporting requirements and receipt of the grant.
+- If your organization is approved for a grant, you will be required to sign and return a Grant Agreement specifying reporting requirements.
 Funds will be dispersed by December 31st.